mathigon/textbooks/content/codes/content.md

 ### Converting Base-Ten to Binary
 > id: dec2bin

-Now that we know how to convert a binary to decimal, how can we convert a decimal to a binary code?
+Now that we know how to convert a binary to decimal, how can we convert a decimal to a binary number?
+This problem is not as obvious.
+Follow the animation below to visualize how to break a decimal number into binary digits.

-Follow the slideshow below.
+Imagine a conveyor belt that slides a large block of a gelatin-like material.
+This block has a length of a discrete integer.
+Along the conveyor belts are claws that can only fit the size of 2^N multiples.
+The claw will ONLY pick up a slice of its exact size, and will subtract it from the block.
+The block slides along until it has gone under each and every one of the claws (digits).

-{.fixme} make this design more consistent with the rest of Mathigon
+{.fixme} make this design more consistent with the rest of Mathigon.
+{.fixme} there is potential to make the text in the slide legends point to the diagram (see third slide)

     x-slideshow
       .stage.cheesecake(slot="stage")
         figure: include svg/ch.svg
-      .legend(slot="legend") We have a full block of length #[strong 25]f.
+      .legend(slot="legend") We have a full block of length #[strong 25].
       .legend(slot="legend") We always start with the leftmost digit.
 In this case, 16 is the largest power of 2 that can fit into 25.
 So first we test the #[strong 16s] place.
-      .legend(slot="legend") We subtract 16, so we write a #[strong 1] in the 16s place.
+      .legend(slot="legend") We can subtract 16, so we write a [1 in the 16s place](->.#digit16).
 We're left with #[strong 9].
       .legend(slot="legend") Next we test the #[strong 8s] place.
       .legend(slot="legend") We can subtract 8, so we write a #[strong 1] in the 8s place.
 We're left with #[strong 1].
       .legend(slot="legend") Next we test the #[strong 4s] place.